snowdj/geocompr/03-attribute-operations.md

 Many of these functions, including `rbind()` (for binding rows of data together) and `$<-` (for creating new columns) were developed for data frames.
-A key feature of `sf` objects is that they store spatial and non-spatial data in the same way, as columns in a `data.frame` (the geometry column is typically called `geometry`).
+A key feature of `sf` objects is that they store spatial and non-spatial data in the same way, as columns in a `data.frame`.

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">The geometry column of `sf` objects is typically called `geometry` but any name can be used.
 The following command, for example, creates a geometry column named g: